Belle Moskowitz: Personal life

-She met her second husband, Henry Moskowitz, who had a Ph.D. in Philosophy and was a settlement worker on the Lower East Side, while working with him on dance hall reform.
-Their paths crossed many times during the tumultuous garment strikes of the era, and they worked together on the investigations that followed the Triangle Shirtwaist Factory fire.
+She was widowed when Charles died in 1911.
+Belle's second husband, Henry Moskowitz, had a Ph.D. in philosophy and was a settlement worker on the Lower East Side.
+They were colleagues at the Educational Alliance, and they would continue to work closely together in the investigations following the Triangle Shirtwaist Factory fire, as well as on the citizens' committee formed in the aftermath of the Rosenthal murder case in 1912.
 They married in 1914.